Top Ten Energy Saving Tips

 - Close curtains and blinds to keep heat in when you need to.
 Also, keep them open and let some sunlight in when you can.

 - Keep the temperature between 20-22 degrees.
 Every degree you go up, you’re getting slugged about 10% for.

 - Stay away from electric heaters.
 They’re cheap to buy but horribly expensive to run.

 Energy Saving Tip #9: The Family Energy Challenge

 Get the kids involved in saving energy!
 Tour the house and get everybody to come up with one way they can commit to saving energy.
 It’s great for them to learn, and a great way for you to save some money.
 Maybe even nominate a reward if the family knocks a certain amount off your next bill, and making saving energy fun.

 Energy Saving Tip #10: Find a Better Energy Deal

 Out of all of the top ten energy saving tips, this is the biggest and will save you the most!!
 For this one, you don’t even need to adjust your lifestyle, because your friend Billy is taking care of it for you.
-Stop by our energy compare page, or call us on 1300 391 478 and let us give you all the information you need to get a cheaper deal on your gas and electricity from our panel of providers
+Stop by our energy compare page and let us give you all the information you need to potentially get a cheaper deal on your gas and electricity from our panel of providers

 You’ll also find plenty of other energy saving articles to go with these top ten energy saving tips here at Billy Sumo.
 And it’s all free!